L2jLiga/grunt-webfonts/README.md

 Generate custom icon webfonts from SVG files via Grunt.
 Inspired by [grunt-webfont](https://github.com/sapegin/grunt-webfont).

-This task will make all you need to use font-face icon on your website: font in all needed formats, CSS/Sass/Less/Stylus and HTML demo page.
+This task will make all you need to use font-face icons on your website: font in all needed formats, CSS/Sass/Less/Stylus, and HTML demo page.

 ## Features

 * Grunt >= 1.0.0
 * Newest dependencies versions
-* Works on Mac, Windows and Linux.
+* Works on Mac, Windows, and Linux.
 * Very flexible.
 * Supports all web font formats: WOFF, WOFF2, EOT, TTF and SVG.
 * Semantic: uses [Unicode private use area](http://bit.ly/ZnkwaT).